 When you have a baby, there are so many things you need to take care of, especially ensuring that your newborn has all the correct vaccinations.
-In this article, our paediatrician Dr Wendy will be sharing with you all the different types of newborn vaccinations and how they protect your baby and how to handle post-vaccination reactions like fever and swelling.
+In this article, our paediatrician Dr Wendy will be sharing with you all the different types of newborn vaccinations, how they protect your baby and how to handle post-vaccination reactions like fever and swelling.

 The next batch of compulsory vaccinations is usually given when the child is 11 years old.

-In addition to the compulsory vaccinations, these are the highly recommended vaccinations:
+In addition to the compulsory vaccinations, these are the highly recommended vaccinations for newborn children.

-The chickenpox vaccination or varicella vaccination is administered after your child turns 1 yeard old.
+The chickenpox vaccination or varicella vaccination is administered after your child turns 1 year old.
 For maximum protection, Dr Wendy recommends getting 2 doses of the vaccine, 3 months apart.

 Influenza infections are quite rampant in children these days.
 Therefore, the influenza vaccination is highly recommended.